AQNclasses/notes305wi/amortized.md

 title: Amortized Analysis
 ---

-# Example one: mortgage
+# Example 1

+Consider the (increasingly unlikely) scenario of obtaining a mortgage loan for a house.

 - Draw example on board
 - Could pay lots of interest up front, less over time
-- Or, could have constant payments for lifetime of mortgage
+- Or, could have constant payments for lifetime of mortgage (preferred by banks)
+- What happens if you default on loan early?

-# Example two
+# Example 2

 Consider the task of implementing a stack using an array.